-If a social worker contacts you or visits your home to ask you questions about your family, they may be working for a delegated Aboriginal child and family service agency.
+If a social worker contacts you or visits your home to ask you questions about your family, they might work for a delegated Aboriginal agency.
 Delegated Aboriginal agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

 You have the right to get legal advice.
-If the social worker's concerns are very serious, the social worker may take your child from your home.
-Call Legal Aid immediately to find out if you qualify for a free lawyer.
+If the social worker's concerns are very serious, the social worker might take your child from your home.
+Call Legal Aid BC immediately to find out if you qualify for a free lawyer.

 What's a delegated Aboriginal agency?